 Developmental Studies Requirements: Developmental Studies ensure that each student has the proper educational basis to succeed in nursing courses, all students must take placement tests in mathematics, written English, and reading.
 Students must take any developmental courses recommended in the evaluation of the placement test scores.
 The only exception is the MTE 5 is the highest math course required.
 Any recommendations for MTE 5 does not apply to this program.

 It is important that any developmental courses requirements are completed as quickly as possible so that the student will be appropriately prepared to pursue this program of study.
 A review of the catalog requirements at PDCCC for Nursing would be appropriate to both assist and guide a prospective student.

 High School Prerequisites: Prerequisites needed prior to nursing program admission include one year each of algebra, chemistry, and general biology, or the equivalent of the high school course in an accredited college or university.
-These courses must be completed with a minimum grade of “C”.
-Students not having the necessary prerequisites may fulfill the Nursing Program admission requirements at PDCCC by enrolling in the appropriate courses listed below and receive a minimum grade of “C” or “S” as appropriate.
+These course must be completed with a minimum grade of “C” or “S” as appropriate.

 This requirement will be waived if the student has a documented passing grade in any high level CHM course.